salesforcecli/plugin-auth/messages/sfdxurl.store.md

 Read sfdx auth url from stdin

+# errors.missingAuthUrl

+Error retrieving the auth URL.
+Please ensure it meets the description shown in the documentation for this command.

 # examples

 - Authorize an org using the SFDX authorization URL in the files/authFile.json file: